 compliance of your service providers to their contractual obligations

-if you are paying software license fees for software modules you are not using.
+if you are paying software license fees for software or modules you are not actually using.

 Regardless of the chosen methodology, all projects are reliant on the constraints of the project management triangle to balance budget, time and scope each with an impact on quality.
 Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans) are the bare minimum a project manager should be bringing to the table.

-For a project to be truly successful your project manager should have a deep understanding of the change ahead, be able to empathise with users who need to adapt and be prepared to make a similar emotional investment as the rest of the project team.
-The changes in people, process and data need to be understood and balanced against the chosen technology.
+For a project to be truly successful, your project manager should have a deep understanding of the change ahead.
+They should be able to empathise with users who need to adapt and be prepared to make a similar emotional investment as the rest of the project team.
+The changes in people, process and data need to be completely understood and balanced against the chosen technology.

 By being directly involved and having trusted oversight on hundreds of technology projects, experience brings a sense of what both bad and good look like with a clear view on how to address the former and build upon the latter.
 Our key difference is providing: